 Dinner: Cheesy Ranch Chicken & Broccoli (2 Net Carbs)

-Breakfast: Almond Cream Cheese Pancakes (3.9 Net Carbs)
+Breakfast: Cream Cheese Pancakes with Almond Flour (5.1 Net Carbs)

 Lunch: Keto Sushi (4.23 Net Carbs)